 Penalties for Jaywalking

-The penalty for violating jaywalking laws typically includes a fine similar to a parking ticket.
+The penalty for violating jaywalking laws typically includes a fine of up to $250.
 In many jurisdictions, fines increase with repeat jaywalking offenses.

-If a jaywalker disrupts traffic, he or she may also face disorderly conduct or disturbing the peace charges.
+If a jaywalker disrupts traffic, they may face disorderly conduct or disturbing the peace charges.

-Jaywalking and Accidents
+Jaywalking Accidents and Lawsuits

-How to Hire a Traffic Ticket Attorney
+Hiring a Traffic Ticket Attorney